Scope of Horticulture in India

 Bachelor of Technology (BTech) in Horticulture 4-year

-Master’s Courses: The minimum qualification to enrol in various PG programmes is to have a bachelor’s degree in relevant discipline with a minimum of 60% aggregate.
+Master’s Courses: The minimum qualification to enrol in various PG programmes is to have a bachelor’s degree in a relevant discipline with a minimum of 60% aggregate.

 Programme Name Duration